Health Psychology Graduate Students

 Robin Blades

-Robin Blades is a second-year graduate student in the Health Psychology program.
+Robin Blades is a third-year graduate student in the Health Psychology program.
 She is interested in how chronic stress impacts health outcomes, particularly through inflammatory pathways.
 Her research focuses on understanding neuroimmune interactions and developing mind-body interventions that promote resilience.

 Advisor: Professors Julie Bower and Naomi Eisenberger